RevenueCat/compose-paywall-animations/README.md

 <img src="previews/1.gif" />

+You can check out [Build Animated Christmas Paywall in Compose Codelab](https://revenuecat.github.io/codelabs/christmas-paywall.html) for the step by step guides.

 ### New Year's Eve Fireworks
 Spectacular fireworks display with colorful explosions, particle trails, and countdown celebration vibes.